HyperviewHQ/hyperview_docs/documentation/user-guide/search/index.md

 Sensor Search works like Asset Search, with a few key differences:

 - Each row in the results grid is a **sensor**, not an asset.
 The Source Asset column links back to the asset that owns the sensor.
-- The Sensors tab has its own search box, filters, columns, Saved Searches, Export, and Bulk Actions, all independent from the Assets tab.
+- The Sensors tab has its own search box, filters, columns, saved searches, Export, and Bulk Actions, all independent from the Assets tab.
 - You search and filter by sensor attributes (such as Sensor Type and Source Protocol) rather than asset attributes.

 The searchable-fields behavior, double quotes, number and date matching, and the NOT operator described earlier all apply to the Sensors search box as well.